VectorInstitute/anomaly-detection-project/README.md

 ### Bank Account Fraud (BAF)

 The Bank Account Fraud (BAF) suite is derived from a real-world online bank account opening fraud detection dataset.
-It consists of six individual datasets, each featuring predetermined and controlled types of data bias across multiple time-steps.
+It consists of six individual tabular datasets, each featuring predetermined and controlled types of data bias across multiple time-steps.
 The BAF suite emphasizes the importance of fair ML practices in the context of financial services, considering the potential impact of model predictions on individuals' access to financial resources and social equity.

 Each set in the BAF datasets consist of one million instances with thirty features, including protected attributes such as age, personal income, and employment status.
 To address privacy concerns, state-of-the-art Generative Adversarial Network (GAN) models were employed to generate the datasets, with injected differential privacy into the instances of the original dataset.
 The BAF datasets are designed to stress test the performance and fairness of ML models in dynamic environments.